The Bedford Curriculum

 Overview & Values - Our Intent

-We aim to provide a fully inclusive, broad and balanced curriculum that allows all pupils to develop the skills needed to feel empowered in all lessons, whether in maths as a mathematician, in art as an artist or in science as a scientist etc.
+We aim to provide a fully inclusive curriculum that allows all pupils to develop the skills needed to feel empowered in all lessons, whether in maths as a mathematician, in art as an artist or in science as a scientist etc.

 The Bedford curriculum approach is underpinned by the embedding of thinking skills, effective and timely feedback, greater learner involvement and high standards.
 Alongside the clear progression of key vocabulary, the development, application and skills progression in all subjects will be evident.
 The use of technology and hands-on, practical experiences are carefully woven through our curriculum to enhance teaching and learning.